-A terrorism event is defined under federal law as the "...unlawful use of force and violence against persons or property to intimidate or coerce a government, the civilian population, or any segment thereof, in furtherance of political or social objectives.8" A natural event causes a hazard when it harms people or property.
+A terrorism event is defined under federal law as the "...unlawful use of force and violence against persons or property to intimidate or coerce a government, the civilian population, or any segment thereof, in furtherance of political or social objectives.
+"A natural event causes a hazard when it harms people or property.
 Such natural events may include floods, earthquakes, tornadoes, tsunamis, coastal storms, landslides, and wildfires that strike populated areas.

 Risk, then, is the expected negative impact of an adverse incident (whether the result of terrorism or a natural hazard) on an asset, considering both its likelihood and the magnitude of its impact.
-Risk can be expressed as a number or value in order to make comparisons, and is calculated as a function of threat, vulnerability, and consequence: $Risk = Threat \times Vulnerability \times Consequence.$ acts of terrorism and industrial accidents).
+Risk can be expressed as a number or value in order to make comparisons, and is calculated as a function of threat, vulnerability, and consequence: $\mathbf{Risk} = \mathbf{Threat} \times \mathbf{Vulnerability} \times \mathbf{Consequence}$ .

+• Threat: The likelihood of the occurrence of an incident, including those that are caused by nature (e.g., floods, windstorms, earthquakes) and those that are human-caused (e.g., acts of terrorism and industrial accidents).
 Likelihood refers to the estimate of the potential of an incident or incident's occurrence as compared to other scenarios in a particular region and takes into account adversarial intent and capabilities.

-• Threat: The likelihood of the occurrence of an incident, including those that are caused by nature (e.g., floods, windstorms, earthquakes) and those that are human-caused (e.g.,

-8 28 C.F.R.
+&lt;sup>8 28 C.F.R.
 Section 0.85

-- Vulnerability: Likelihood of the asset9 succumbing to a terrorist attack or natural hazard.
+- Vulnerability: Likelihood of the asset succumbing to a terrorist attack or natural hazard.
 Vulnerability is a function of an asset's recognizability, resilience, and countermeasures effectiveness, such as gates, cameras, guards, etc. The higher the asset's vulnerability the greater the chance a terrorist attack will succeed or a natural hazard will cause damage to that asset.
-For example, a building with no gate or wall is more vulnerable to a vehicle borne improvised explosive device (more likely to succumb to the attack) than the same building is with a reinforced gate or concrete wall designed to block vehicular traffic. - Consequence: Consequences of an attack can impact one or all of the following areas: - Human: The adverse impact of an incident on human health as measured by the number of fatalities and injuries the incident causes, as well as by the resulting long-term health effects. - Economic: The harm caused by an incident as measured by short-term costs of repair efforts, as well as by the long-term impact of an incident on the economic activity of the asset attacked. - Mission: The severity of the impairment of the asset that an incident inflicts.
+For example, a building with no gate or wall is more vulnerable to a vehicle borne improvised explosive device (more likely to succumb to the attack) than the same building is with a reinforced gate or concrete wall designed to block vehicular traffic. - Consequence: Consequences of an attack can impact one or all of the following areas: - o Human: The adverse impact of an incident on human health as measured by the number of fatalities and injuries the incident causes, as well as by the resulting long-term health effects. - o Economic: The harm caused by an incident as measured by short-term costs of repair efforts, as well as by the long-term impact of an incident on the economic activity of the asset attacked. - Mission: The severity of the impairment of the asset that an incident inflicts.
 Mission interruption includes the degree of interruption, geographic scope, and mission criticality. - Psychological: The adverse impact of an incident on the morale and confidence of the population.
 Such adverse impacts may include a reduced sense of general well-being, concerns about personal security, and reduced confidence in the government and the economy.